hyperledger/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 ```
 	/**
-	 * Sets a namespace so that the functions in this particular class can
+	 * Sets a name so that the functions in this particular class can
 	 * be separated from others.
 	 */
 	constructor() {
-		super('org.mynamespace.updates');
+		super('UpdateValuesContract');
 	}

 	/** The function to invoke if something unkown comes in.